ugoostanleyibe/flyover-ops-initial-sprint/README.md

 ### Option A: Local Browser Launch
 Simply double-click the index.html file or open it in any modern browser

-### Option B: GitHub Pages (Recommended)
+### Option B: Hosted Site On Vercel (Recommended)
-Simply visit https://ugoostanleyibe.github.io/flyover-ops-initial-sprint to take a look
+Simply visit https://flyover-ops-initial-sprint.vercel.app to take a look

 ### Option C: Local Web Server
-If you want, you can also run a local dev server using Node/Npx (such as HTTP-Server or Live Server)
+If you want, you can also run a local dev server using Node (such as Live Server)

 ---